martagorska-dev/far-away/README.md

 ## Usage
 - Select the number of items you want to add on your travel list 🔢
 - Enter the name of your item 🖊️
-- Click "Add" button 💻
+- Click Add button 💻

 ## Acknowledgements